 With summer temperatures soaring, you might think that you are expecting too much from your AC unit.
 But if your home is not getting as cool as you expected it to be, there might be an issue that needs some attention.
 Don’t suffer and sweat silently.
-Check out these issues or call the pros at (806) 787-6501 for an air conditioner inspection from an Action Air & Plumbing professional.
+Check out these issues or call the pros at (806) 787-6501 for an air conditioner inspection from an Action Air Plumbing and Septic professional.

 A Dirty Air Filter

 A dirty air filter is one of the most common reasons that a home feels uncomfortably warm.
 But the good news is that this is a pretty easy problem to solve.
 A dirty air filter will reduce the airflow and leave all of the cool air trapped in your ducts.
 However, all you need to do is replace that dirty air filter to restore the full flow of cool air in your home, and increase the efficiency of your AC unit.